orbforge/orb-docs/docs/deploy-and-configure/datasets.md

 # Orb Datasets

 Orb applications and sensors are capable of producing **Datasets** for Scores, Responsiveness, Web Responsiveness, and Speed data.
-These datasets may be streamed to Orb [Local Analytics](/docs/deploy-and-configure/local-analytics), or a destination of your choice via Local API.
+These datasets may be streamed to Orb Cloud, Orb Local Analytics, or a destination of your choice.
 This document describes the available datasets and their schemas.
 For details on configuring Orb to send Datasets to your desired backend, see [Datasets Configuration](/docs/deploy-and-configure/datasets-configuration).

 ## Current Version